 GIA is an independent and objective function reporting to the Board.
-The Head of Audit in Ireland has primary reporting lines to the Chairman of the Audit Committee and the UK and International Chief Auditor, with a secondary line to the CEO.
+The Head of Audit in Ireland has a primary reporting line to the UK & International Chief Auditor and the Chair of the Audit Committee, with a secondary reporting line to the Ireland CEO.
 The UK & International Chief Auditor reports directly to the Group Chief Auditor.
 The Head of Audit is an approved person within the CBI's regulatory regime.

 GIA's scope of activities is unrestricted and its audit universe extends to all legal entities, joint-ventures and other business partnerships, outsourcing and reinsurance arrangements.
 Its scope includes first line control validation, second line control assurance and the system of governance as set out under Solvency II.
-While it is not the role of GIA to second guess any decisions made by the Board, its scope does include information presented to the Board.
+While it is not the role of GIA to second guess any decisions made by the Board and its Committees, its scope does include information presented to the Board and its Committees.

-On a semi-annual basis the Head of Audit in RSAII will submit a six monthly rolling risk-based audit plan (i.e. detailed plan for the upcoming six months, together with an outlook for the subsequent six months), including emerging and systemic risks to the Ireland Audit Committee for review and approval.
-The six monthly rolling audit plan is developed based on GIA's independent risk assessment and a prioritisation of the audit universe, which considers inputs from the Executive team, senior management and the Audit Committee, and GIA's assessment of various "planning lenses" which include fraud risk, culture trends and emerging issues that could impact the Company.
+On a semi-annual basis the Head of Audit in RSAII will submit a six monthly rolling risk-based audit plan (i.e. detailed plan for the upcoming six months, together with an outlook for the subsequent six months), including emerging and systemic risks to the Audit Committee for review and approval.
+The six monthly rolling audit plan is developed based on GIA's independent risk assessment and a prioritisation of the audit universe, considering inputs from Executives, Senior Management and the Audit Committee, and GIA's assessment of various "planning lenses" which include fraud risk, culture trends and emerging issues that could impact the organisation.